Room to Grow (video game)

 Room to Grow is 2021 indie puzzle video game developed and published by Mischka Kamener.
 The player controls a cactus which can elongate itself across the grid-based space.
-The objective of the each level is to control its cactus to move other another cactus or multiple cacti to its goal, a small grey circle.
+The objective of each level is to control its cactus to move other another cactus or multiple cacti to its goal, a small grey circle.
 The game was positively received with praise for its challenging puzzles, atmosphere, and soundtrack though its simple concept had a more mixed reception and its lack of narrative was criticized.

 Gameplay

 Room to Grow is an indie puzzle video game.
 The player controls a cactus which can elongate itself across the grid-based space.
 The movement has been compared to that of Snake.
 The objective of the each level is to control its cactus to move other another cactus or multiple cacti to its goal, a small grey circle.
 The game is presented in a cartoon art style.